psevestre/openid-fapi/Financial_API_WD_CIBA.md

 Should a TPP wish to link the `id_token` returned from an authorization server to an identifier that can be provided in a more friendly manner as a key for the `id_token_hint`, care must be taken to ensure that customer identification mechanism used to retrieve the `id_token` is appropriate for the channel being used.
 For illustration a QR club card may be an appropriate identifier when using a POS terminal under CCTV but it might not be an appropriate identifier when used in online ecommerce.

+In addition, [CIBA] provides an optional `user_code` mechanism to specifically mitigate this issue, it may be appropriate to require the user of `user_code` in certain deployments.

 ### 7.3 Reliance on user to confirm binding messages

-Should a `id_token_hint` be used an identifier, and depending on the Client's Customer authentication processes, it may be possible for a fraudster to start a [CIBA] flow at the same time as a genuine flow but using the genuine user’s identifier.
-If the amount and the client are the same then the only way to ensure that a user is authorising the correct transaction is for the user to compare the binding messages.
+Depending on the hint used to identify the user and the Client's Customer authentication processes, it may be possible for a fraudster to start a [CIBA] flow at the same time as a genuine flow but using the genuine user’s identifier.
+If the scope of access requested and the Client are the same then the only way to ensure that a user is authorising the correct transaction is for the user to compare the binding messages.
 If this risk is deemed unacceptable then implementers should consider alternative mechanisms to verify binding messages.

 ### 7.4 Loss of fruad markers to FI